neil7057/beach_hut_society/README.md

         -   Succesful submission of the contacts/feedback form: A confirmation Flash message is displayed.

-- ### Links Testing
+-   #### Links Testing

     Testing was performed to:

     -   Open each hyperlink on each page and check that it is a valid URL and opens in a new page.
     -   Checked on desktop, tablet and mobile.

--   ### Footer Social Media Icons / Links
+    -   Footer Social Media Icons / Links

+    Testing was performed:
-Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a 'grow' hover effect.
+    -   on the Font Awesome Social Media icons in the footer to ensure that each one    opened in a new tab and that each one had a 'grow' hover effect.

-Each item opened a new tab when clicked as expected and correct hover effect was present.
+    -   Each item opened a new tab when clicked as expected and correct hover effect was present.

--   ### Footer Contact Information
+-   #### Footer Contact Information

-The 'go to' link reacts when hovered over.
+    -   The 'go to' link reacts when hovered over.

 ### Further Testing

--   Testing was carried out as each function was developed.
+*   Testing was carried out as each function was developed.
 The menu structure, navigation and footer were tested until error free on base.html before other page fucntionality was developed.
--   Code for creation, edit and delete was tested with Models that didnt update the database to check processing functionality before data chnages were attempted.
+*   Code for creation, edit and delete was tested with Models that didnt update the database to check processing functionality before data chnages were attempted.
--   Admin and normal user accounts were created to support testing of restricted/enhanced permissions.
+*   Admin and normal user accounts were created to support testing of restricted/enhanced permissions.
--   As each page was completed, existing succesful tests were rerun to ensure that proven functionality hadn't been affected.
+*   As each page was completed, existing succesful tests were rerun to ensure that proven functionality hadn't been affected.
--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+*   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7/8/X and iPad.
+*   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7/8/X and iPad.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+*   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+*   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Bugs and Fixes